eclipsesource/tabris-js/doc/ui.md

 ### Using Pages

-To implement a page navigation pattern, you can use a fullscreen [NavigationView](api/NavigationView.md).
+To implement a page navigation pattern, you can use a full-screen [NavigationView](api/NavigationView.md).
 A navigation view contains [Pages](api/Page.md) that are arranged on a stack, so that only the topmost page is visible.
-A header displays the current page's title and a button to navigate back to the previous page.
+A header displays the topmost page's title and a button to navigate back to the previous page.
+On Android, the system back button can also be used to navigate back.

 ```js
 var navigationView = new tabris.NavigationView({